a-flyleaf/ygbtdm/misc/outline2.md

       - nm: the first
         desc: |-
           Lorem ipsum **dolor sit** amet.
 For god's sake *keep it short*.
+  - title: part not-5
+    sum: starts with J/KL argument, ends with Gary's downfall and hand hold. might be shorter since it's getting late whoops
+    scn:
+      - nm: you did What
+        desc: |-
+          Kay Lin has *questions*---and vice versa.
+Joce admits she accidentally indicated to the accountant that Kay Lin had killed Caleb, but also, *what the fuck even was any of that.* Kay Lin just doubles down on Joce being condescending, and not too open herself.
+      - nm: rabbit time
+        desc: |-
+          The argument attracts a rabbit, forcing Joce and Kay Lin to work together despite their disagreements.
+They're still talking as they go, and realize they have the unfortunate common ground of "why are you still with me, I can't believe anyone would want to stay."
+      - nm: aftermath
+        desc: |-
+          Once things settle, Kay Lin offers a handshake; "Here's to being fucked up."
+Joce hesitates; she'd... really prefer not to be.
+But they don't split.

+          They decide to take refuge in the rabbit's crevice.
+Passing its melted body, Joce muses aloud she feels bad for the things.
+She might not say it aloud, but she remembers the necklace on the fallen, and what she saw of the first rabbit.
+      - nm: too good to be true
+        desc: |-
+          It's quiet as they settle in.
+But they haven't lost the bottle because of course not, and overnight, Joce gets up to get rid of it. ---Except she can't make herself do it.

+          Enter Gary, who just wanted to check in.
+He mentions what's been happening at the house since, says he feels bad for how it turned out.
+      - nm: that damned letter
+        desc: |-
+          When Gary notices the bottle, Joce hesitantly mentions it's from someone she used to know, but not in a good way.
+Gary suggests she just read it, get it over with.
+If she already knows what it's gonna say, what's the harm?

+          It's not the "bb take me back" Joce expected---it's a scathing indictment of her every character flaw, essentially deeming her a dysfunctional waste of time.
+(There should be truth to it, mind, not *all* dramatic put-downs.)
+Joce ~literally sees red, even as she feels backed against a wall.
+      - nm: rabbit attack
+        desc: |-
+          Gary snaps her out of it; rabbits are closing in.
+They try to fight back but don't get far; only Gary is armed.

+          But they could always trap the damn things.
+Gary offers a diversion while Joce gets in position; she hesitates, but he offers an assurring thumbs-up and a wink, and he's framed all heroic with the bat raised.

+          Pull trigger; cut scene.
+      - nm: hand hold
+        desc: |-
+          The cavern has indeed collapsed upon itself.
+Kay Lin is woken by the rumble and finds Joce standing in the center, blank.

+          Kay Lin holds her hand; Joce barely noticed her wading in.
+All is silent.
+End episode.
   - title: So it goes
     sum: looootsa flashbacks in this one. like I think this is 90% flashback, with a little KL/Seq between and then Gary at the end.
 RIP Gary.
     scn: